Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 - Using the presence of exact match strings (see Exact Data Match)

 **Classifiers**
-This categorization method is well-suited to content that isn't easily identified by either the manual or automated pattern-matching methods.
+This categorization method is based on Machine Learning and is well-suited to content that isn't easily identified by either the manual or automated pattern-matching methods.
 This method of categorization is more about using a classifier to identify an item based on what the item is, not by elements that are in the item (pattern matching).
 A classifier learns how to identify a type of content by looking at hundreds of examples of the content you're interested in identifying.

 You can view the trainable classifiers in content explorer by expanding **Trainable Classifiers** in the filters panel.